-Students in Art History examine and critically analyze major forms of artistic expression from diverse cultures spanning 27,000 years.
+Students in Art History and AP® Art History examine and critically analyze major forms of artistic expression from diverse cultures spanning 27,000 years.
 By investigating an image set of 250 works, students develop a contextual understanding of art history from a global perspective.
 Influences such as patronage, politics, class, belief systems, gender, ethnicity, and cross-cultural interactions inform students’ analysis of the style and content of art.
-Emphasis is placed on analytical and critical thinking skills, the language of art history and the empathetic connection between art history and the world.
+Emphasis is placed on analytical and critical thinking skills, the language of art history, and the methods used by art historians to interpret art objects.
 Students experience, research, discuss, and write about art, artists, and art making.
 Upon completion of this course, students will have the tools to recognize important works of art and historical styles as well as understand historical and cultural context.
 Students choosing the AP® class are expected to delve deeper into the topics, take AP®-style assessments, and prepare for the AP® exam in the spring.